Ford Focus 2000-2011: problems and repairs, fuel economy, engine, specs

-Ford Focus is the top choice for a domestic compact car.
-It's fuel-efficient, sporty and fun to drive.
+Ford Focus is fuel-efficient, sporty and fun to drive.
 The 2000-2011 Focus is available as a sedan, two- or four-door hatchback or wagon.
 It has a peppy engine and the independent rear suspension.
 Among competitors, only the more expensive Mazda3 offers similar sporty driving experience.

-Inside, the Focus is roomy and practical.
-The visibility is good.
-The available tilt and telescoping steering makes it easy to find a comfortable driving position.
-Fuel economy is not bad.
+The fuel economy is not bad.
 Crash test ratings are pretty good too except for the earlier two-door hatchbacks.
 Maintenance costs are reasonable.
 Reliability varied through the years, early models were troublesome.
 Read further for details.

 Year to year changes: The Focus has been brought from Europe for 2000 model year.
 The high-performance 170-hp Focus SVT was available from 2002 to 2004.
 For 2005, the Focus styling was refreshed.
 The 2008 redesign brought the new look, more upscale interior and a widely-popular SYNC interface but the platform remained mostly unchanged.